Tuesday, 28 July 2020

 Consort : Sri Vadivudai Amman.

-This place Thiruvotriyur exists since paleolithic period with human habitation.
-As per the literature this place was called as Adhipuri, hence this temple’s Lord is called as Adhipuriswarar.
-Another version is, the creator of this universe, Brahma created this place first, hence this is called as Aadhipuri.
-This place is also called as Thiruvotriyur.
+This place, Thiruvotriyur, has existed since the Paleolithic period with human habitation.
+As per the literature, this place was called Adhipuri; hence, this temple’s Lord is called Adhipuriswarar.
+Another version is that the creator of this universe, Brahma, created this place first; hence, this is called Aadhipuri.
+This place is also called Thiruvotriyur.
 Thiruvotriyur has different meanings.
-In Tamil “oththi” which means mortgage.
-Another meaning is the “wiping out”.
-During piralaya the this place was completely covered with water and Shiva wiped out water, hence this place is called as Thiruvotriyur.
-From the copper plate of Velanchery near Thiruthani, Vijayalaya Chozha’s father name was mentioned as "Votriyuran".
+In Tamil, “oath” means a mortgage.
+Another meaning is “wiping out”.
+During Piralaya, this place was completely covered with water, and Shiva wiped out the water; hence, this place is called Thiruvotriyur.
+From the copper plate of Velanchery near Thiruthani, Vijayalaya Chozha’s father's name was mentioned as "Votriyuran".
 The same name appears in the Tiruchengode inscription also.
-As per the Thevara hymns, the sea was very near and able to hear the roaring sound of the sea waves.
+As per the Thevara hymns, the sea was very near, and they were able to hear the roaring sound of the sea waves.

-The Rajagopuram and front mandapam…The east side Rajagopuram is of 5 tiers, with stucco images related saivam.
-Kumba pancharam between the pilasters of the walls.
-This might have built between 10th to 13th century, probably during Rajendra Chozha period.
-The stucco images belongs to 16th century Nayaka’s period.
+The Rajagopuram and front mandapam…The east side of the Rajagopuram is of 5 tiers, with stucco images related to Saivism.
+Kumbha Pancharam is between the pilasters of the walls.
+This might have been built between the 10th and 13th centuries, probably during the Rajendra Chola period.
+The stucco images belong to the 16th-century Nayaka period.

-The front mandapam of the main shrine was built during Chozha period.
-It is to be noted that the main sanctum and Rajagopuram are not in the same straight line.
-Thiyagesar sannadhi was built during 16th to 17th century.
-The fusion of Chozha period mandapa with the latter period Thiyagesar sannadhi can be seen from out side.
-The outer prakaram has the 27 shiva lingas, ( old Lingas ) represents the 27 nakshatras, on the south side of the outer prakaram.
+The front mandapam of the main shrine was built during the Chozha period.
+It is to be noted that the main sanctum and Rajagopuram are not on the same straight line.
+Thiyagesar Sannadhi was built during the 16th and 17th centuries.
+The fusion of the Chozha period mandapa with the later period Thiyagesar Sannidhi can be seen from the outside.
+The outer praharam has the 27 Shiva Lingas (old Lingas) representing the 27 nakshatras on the south side of the outer praharam.

 The main sanctum front mandapa is called a "Nithya Yaga Sala", where yagam used to be conducted daily.
-This mandapa might have been built during 12th Century, a latter Chozha period.
-The ceiling has the statues of shiva’s Various forms.
-In that an amazing one is the small size Bickshadanar.
-Dwarapalakas at the entrance of the main sanctum are worth to see.
+This mandapa might have been built during the 12th Century, a later Chozha period.
+The ceiling has statues of Shiva’s Various forms.
+Of those, an amazing one is the small Pichadanar.
+The dwarapalakas at the entrance of the main sanctum are worth seeing.
 The laladam of the crown has the simha image.
-Both crown image are different.
-Also both are not installed on a pedestal.
-Since the inscriptions are on the back side wall of the Dwarapalakas, they were brought from elsewhere and installed here.
-In the Nithya yaga mandapam near Natarajar Sannadhi there is a Chandikeshwara, which belongs to 8th to 9th Century.
+Both crown images are different.
+Also, neither is installed on a pedestal.
+Since the inscriptions are on the back wall of the Dwarapalakas, they were brought from elsewhere and installed here.
+In the Nithya yaga mandapam near Natarajar Sannidhi, there is a Chandikeshwara, which belongs to the 8th to 9th Century.

 Dwarapalakas